Bandelier, NM 2013

 Nearby the Bandelier National Monument, more than one million years ago, huge volcanic explosions rained ash and cinders over a 3900 square kilometer area.
 After the volcano emptied its magma chamber, it collapsed into itself, leaving a circular depression called a caldera.
 Bandelier is located on the outer slope of this caldera, known today as the Valles Caldera.

 During the eruptions that formed the Valles Caldera, ash flows up to 320 m thick covered the landscape from the caldera rim to the Rio Grande.
 As the hot ash cooled, it welded into a rock called tuff.
 Bandelier is located on this broad, sloping layer of tuff called the Pajarito Plateau.
+A complex series of volcanic events shaped the landscape from 3-1.25 million years ago.

 Tuff is very light and soft.
 Over time, wind and water gradually eroded away softer areas of tuff, creating holes in the exposed canyon faces.
 The Ancestral Pueblo people used these to their advantage.
 With hand tools, they enlarged and shaped cliff openings into useful shelters called cavates.
 They used tuff blocks to build apartment-like homes along the cliff faces in front of the cavates, (pictured below).